Savoy mountains in autumn

 Autumn

-The earthy marriage of autumn squashes and porcini mushrooms freshly gathered in the Tarentaise forest.
+The earthy marriage of autumn squashes and porcini mushrooms freshly picked in the Tarentaise forest.

 Arctic Char